LazyVinh/convex-polygon-intersection/README.md

-# polygon_intersection
+# python_convex_polygon_intersection
-A rather simple algorithm for intersecting to polygons in the 2D space
+A simple algorithm for intersecting two convex polygons in 2D